Computer Engineering Technology (BS)

 The field of Computer Engineering is constantly evolving.
-BS.CPE students can choose up to six technical elective courses that apply toward their degree.
+Computer Engineering students can choose up to six technical elective courses that apply toward their degree.
 This allows them to keep pace with their primary areas of interest while still adhering to a core set of classes.
 During the four-year program, students learn to analyze, design, implement, and troubleshoot both hardware and software systems, master a variety of programming languages, and build software.
 In the full-year capstone project course, they plan, manage, and build a system that incorporates much of the hardware and software knowledge they have gained so far.
 This experience gives them a solid foundation for launching their careers.

 A student with a Bachelor of Science in Computer Engineering Technology will be able to:

 - Apply the knowledge, techniques, skills, and modern tools of mathematics, science, engineering, and technology to solve broadly defined engineering problems appropriate to the discipline